bigscience-workshop/Megatron-DeepSpeed/examples/curriculum_learning/README.md

 # Token-based LR decay

 Again because CL changes the number of tokens per batch, in our [paper](https://arxiv.org/abs/2108.06084) Appendix A.2 we show that it is also necessary to change the LR decay to token-based (to avoid decaying LR too fast).
 Thus we add a `--lr-decay-tokens` which will be the number of LR decay tokens.
 If previously you were using `--lr-decay-samples`, you can calculate your `--lr-decay-tokens` simply by multiplying the former by full seqlen (e.g. 2K for GPT-3).
 Then you need to replace `--lr-decay-samples` with `--lr-decay-tokens` in your script.

+# LR warmup adjustment

 For LR warmup we don't change it to token-based, because doing so for CL means slowing down the LR warmup, which is both unnecessary and harmful.
+However, you may need to adjust your `--lr-warmup-samples` or `--lr-warmup-iters` from non-CL cases for various reasons (e.g., if you used `--rampup-batch-size` in non-CL case, for CL we don't use it so the number of samples per batch will be different at the beginning).
+Assuming you want to use `X` tokens to warmup the LR (for OpenAI GPT-3 this was 375M tokens), then for CL case you may set `--lr-warmup-samples` as `X` divided by the `min_difficulty` below, or set `--lr-warmup-iters` as `X` divided by `min_difficulty * --global-batch-size`.
+This is a rough estimation based on that CL starts from seqlen `min_difficulty` and it won't increase too much during LR warmup.

 # Token-based tensorboard